-Find out what you need to know about releasing equity from your home.
+Find out what you need to know about releasing equity from your home in our handy equity release guide.

 Unlock tax-free cash from your home

 With more of us living longer, retirement has become a new phase in life to hopefully be enjoyed for many years.
-An exciting prospect but also a potentially challenging one when it comes to money.
+It’s an exciting prospect but also a potentially challenging one when it comes to money – especially if your pension doesn’t cover everything you need it to, and you don’t know how you’ll make up the shortfall.

-Releasing some of the equity in your home can give you a tax-free lump sum or smaller cash injections to top up your retirement income.
+Releasing some of the equity in your home can give you a tax free lump sum or smaller cash injections to top up your retirement income.
+And that means you can put your money to good use, rather than leaving it stuck in your property.

 Types of equity release schemes

-You borrow against the value of your home while you continue to live in it.
-You don’t have to make repayments, instead interest is added to the mortgage and both are repaid when the property is sold.
+Lifetime mortgage is the most popular type of equity release scheme.
+Basically, you borrow against the value of your home while you continue to live in it.
+Unlike a typical mortgage, you don’t have to make repayments, instead interest is added and everything is repaid when the property is sold.

 Home reversion schemes

-You sell all or part of your home at a reduced price and, in exchange, live rent-free for life in your home and receive a cash lump sum.
+You sell all or part of your home at a reduced price and in exchange, you receive a cash lump sum and live rent-free in your home for life or until you move into long-term care.

 Deciding which scheme works for you will depend on your current circumstances and your plans, including: